 Best skirt length for average height women

-For an average height lady, knee-length A-Lines are the best option.
+For an average height lady, knee-length A-Line dresses are the best option.
 They offer the perfect balance between skirt and leg.

 Best skirt length for tall stature women

 Women with a taller stature should opt for long, flowing dresses – at least knee length but preferably longer.
 However, even a midi skirt will look good given a taller lady’s long legs.

 Choosing a hemline based on your body type